18 Mile Creek, NY

 Looking for a rare species of aquatic trilobites.
 The scientific name is "SCUBAbites"

-Pics of the Fossils Found
+Images of the Eurypterid and Trilobite Fossils

-Only Eurypterid pieces were found
+Only Eurypterid (Sea Scorpion) pieces were found

 The Deathplate as Wrong Way Rob found it